Facets-cloud/InCa/docs/2_terminologies.md

 ### Definition

-For every Intent and its corresponding Kind, there are diverse ways to achieve or implement it.
-These methods are termed "Flavors", offering users a range of options on how they'd like their intent to be manifested.
+Intents of the same type may still differ in details of its implementation.
+But the intent specification and the mode of interaction with it remains unchanged.
+These intents are then said to be of different "flavors".

 ### Rationale

-A single Intent can have multiple approaches to realization.
-Flavors empower users with choices, allowing them to pick an implementation that aligns best with their needs.
+It must be possible to manifest of a functional deployment of the software described in an Infrastructure Catalog.
+Implementation is an important piece of information to capture in this regard.

 ### Example

-For the "Orders Database" Intent under the "MySQL" Intent Kind, the company might be offered Flavors like "Helm chart in Kubernetes", "RDS in AWS", or "Docker Container".
+For the "orders-database" Intent under the "MySQL" Intent Kind, the flavor may be "RDS" in AWS, "CloudSQL" in GCP etc.

 ---